foo123/Contemplate/README.md

 * __Template Inheritance__ , templates can *extend/inherit other templates* using __extends__ directive and *override blocks* using __block__ , __endblock__ directives (see examples)

+* __Custom Plugins__ , can be used as template functions to enhance/extend the engine functionality

 ###Dependencies